yuexiaofeng/yuexiaofeng.github.io/_posts/2021-02-20-github-pages-migration.md

 GitHub Pages has continuous integration (CI) and delopyment (CD) now.
 All your have to do is configuring which branch triggers it.
 Deployment, aka publishing, is as simple as a `git push`.
 But be a pro, set up a local `dev` branch for drafts and experimental features.
 Maybe even a `hotfix` branch to hotfix things if you want to be hardcore!

-## Add Custom Domain on Github Pages
+## Add Custom Domain on GitHub Pages

 This is the final piece of the puzzle, and it can be a bit tricky.

 There's a great read by GitHub [docs](https://docs.github.com/en/github/working-with-github-pages/about-custom-domains-and-github-pages), but alternatively, you can just get away with adding a `CNAME` file in your aforementioned site repo, with nothing but your domain, e.g. example.com, in the file.
-Push it to Github and wait for it to take effect.
+Push it to GitHub and wait for it to take effect.

 Now, you want to go to your domain provider's admin page, and play with the DNS settings as specified in same doc link in last paragraph.
 For me, since I used GoDaddy, it doesn't seem `CNAME @` addition was allowed, so I ping'ed github.io and added the IP to `A @` record.
 Let's hope that IP won't be changed by GitHub soon.